nextstrain/ncov/narratives/ncov_draft.md

 # [Potential within-family transmission 2](https://nextstrain.org/ncov?d=tree&f_city=Zhuhai)

-Similarly, there are two genetically-identical isolates from Zhuhai (Southeastern China) which form a cluster, sharing one unique mutation seen in no other isolate.
+Similarly, there are two genetically-identical isolates from Zhuhai (Southeastern China, Guangdong Province) which form a cluster, sharing one unique mutation seen in no other isolate.

 <br>

-These two cases are also [known to come from a single family](https://twitter.com/JingLu_LuJing/status/1220143773532880896), again indicating human-to-human transmission is likely.
+These two cases are also [known to come from a single family](https://twitter.com/JingLu_LuJing/status/1220143773532880896), again indicating human-to-human transmission.

 # [Cases outside China](https://nextstrain.org/ncov/2020-01-23?c=country&d=tree,map)

-There are reported nCoV cases in Thailand, USA, Japan and South Korea.
+There are reported diagnostically confirmed nCoV cases in Thailand, USA, Japan and South Korea.
-These cases are all linked to Wuhan, and we are not aware of evidence for nCoV transmission in these countries.
+These cases are all linked to Wuhan, and we are not aware of evidence for local nCoV spread in these countries.

 <br>